tandesen/my_first_github/Sublime/Readme.md

 5.`SHIFT` plus shortcut keys in 3 and 4: Move and select.
 ```

-Now let us see some examples where we can apply everything we acquired so far.
+Now let us see some examples where we can apply everything we have acquired so far.

 > **Scenario1**
 Xiaohong asked Xiaoming to do data qualification check.
 Especially, select and count every column, group by every column.